 Medical providers will be paid the average cost they negotiate with all insurance companies for all treatments – no more, no less.

 Making No-Fault Insurance Affordable and Sustainable.
-The Auto Insurance Affordability Plan will:
+Senate Bill 248 will:

-1. Provide the most extensive and generous auto insurance in the nation.
+1. Provide the most extensive and generous auto insurance coverage in the nation.

 2. Lower rates for all drivers to make insurance more affordable – reducing the number of uninsured motorists.